The real costs of planting a native tree in Australia.

 Digging the hole takes time, and also requires some expertise from the planter.

-Some groups may plant quicker, some groups may plant cheaper, but we know that our method is the best for our region, our circumstances, and for koalas: 80 – 90% of our koala trees survive past 3 years.
+Some organisations may plant quicker, some groups may plant cheaper, but we know that our method is the best for our region, our circumstances, and for koalas: 80 – 90% of our koala trees survive past 3 years.

 So now we have our beautiful indigenous tree in the ground, waving in the breeze.
 If we walk away now that eucalyptus tree won’t survive one night, and $1.80 – $4.10 and a lot of effort is wasted.
 Why?
 Because we are still fortunate to have wildlife in Australia, and also introduced herbivores, both wild and farmed.
 Rabbits and hares eat seedlings, wallabies eat seedlings, cattle and sheep eat and trample seedlings, kangaroos beat up and play with seedlings.

 The seedlings have to be protected from the very first day until they are around 2 to 3 years old.
 Several methods are used in different circumstances.
 We use fencing to prohibit cattle or sheep from the entire area that is planted.
 Rural fencing costs $14 – $20 a metre.
-To completely fence a 1 hectare strip (worst case) containing 400 native trees costs $35,000 – $50,000.
+To completely fence a 1 hectare strip (worst case, all four sides) containing 400 native trees costs $35,000 – $50,000.
 That’s $87.50 – $125 per tree.
 Best case – one long fence with a river forming the other boundary – is still $17,500, or $43.75 per tree.
 See some figures here.

 That’s a lot, but fencing cannot be ignored.
 You can’t ask the farmer to remove livestock from their farm for 3 years while the trees grow – it is their livelihood, livestock keep weeds down, and a myriad of other reasons.
 We would never plant any trees at all if we didn’t assist with fencing.
 Occasionally we do find a property that has a fenced area to plant into, but that simply means that the landowner paid for it – the real cost didn’t go away, it was just borne by someone else.